-One in 8 residents of Eastern Massachusetts is expected to experience food insecurity in 2020 as a result of the impact of COVID-19.
-As the demand for food during the COVID-19 crisis continues to rise, we, at The Greater Boston Food Bank (GBFB), remain committed to our mission.
+One in 8 residents of Eastern Massachusetts is expected to experience food insecurity in 2020 as a result of the impact of the COVID-19 crisis.
+As the demand for food continues to rise, we, at The Greater Boston Food Bank (GBFB), remain committed to our mission.
 We are in ongoing communication with our partners, staff and volunteers to maintain safe practices that will ensure healthy food continues to be distributed to our neighbors in need.

-GBFB continues to work alongside our 500+ partner hunger-relief agencies, including food pantries, community meal programs and other food assistance providers throughout the nine counties and 190 towns and cities across Eastern Massachusetts.
+GBFB continues to work alongside our more than 500 partner hunger-relief agencies, including food pantries, community meal programs and other food assistance providers throughout the nine counties and 190 towns and cities across Eastern Massachusetts.
 If you, or anyone you know, are in need of food, you can visit GBFB.org/need-food to find a list of food assistance options in each community we serve.

-The extra steps we’ve taken to mitigate the potential spread of the virus in our building and to our clients includes, but is not limited to, the following:
+We’ve taken extra steps to mitigate the potential spread of the virus in our building and to our clients, including:

-We are confident that these extra steps, combined with our already strict approach to health and safety, will allow us to continue serving our clients as we closely monitor and navigate this developing situation.
+We are confident that these extra steps, combined with our already strict approach to health and safety, will allow us to continue serve our clients.

 As the situation continually develops, we are moving quickly to identify and implement changes to our food distributions that are measured, safe and scalable so we can better serve our community during this crisis.
 We are continuing to hold distributions with our partner network, closely monitoring recommendations from the CDC, Feeding America and our local health departments and making any necessary adjustments.
 GBFB is working with our partners to make sure they can stay open.
 If a distribution is canceled, clients can visit the ‘Need Food’ page on GBFB.org to find out the closest location to them that is operating.